josefreichelt/api-battle/README.md

 A battle between languages to see how easy/nice it is to write a simple rest api.
 A simple little fun project to test out new things.

-## Key feature requirements
+## 🔑Key feature requirements
 - Connects to local SQlite database.
 - POST (/user) adds new user to database
 - GET (/user:id) finds and returns user from database
 - PUT (/user:id) finds user and updates its data
 - DELETE (/user:id) finds and deletes user from database
-- GET (/users:limit) gets users with highest score
+- GET (/users) gets TOP 10 users with highest score
 - Websockets (/chat) a simple chat